lvalnegri/workshops-setup_cloud_analytics_machine/README.md

    c.JupyterHub.base_url = '/jupyter'
    c.JupyterHub.bind_url = 'http://:8000/jupyter'
    ```
-   Notice that the above options are already in the file, commented.
+   Notice that the above options are already in the file, some commented.

- - create the configuration file for the service, then open for editing:
+ - create the configuration file for the service, then open it for editing:
    ```
    sudo mkdir -p /opt/jupyterhub/etc/systemd sudo nano /opt/jupyterhub/etc/systemd/jupyterhub.service
    ```
-   adding the following code:
+   and add the following code:
    ```
    [Unit]
    Description=JupyterHub